- About Head & Neck Cancer

 Can I be vaccinated against HPV?

-There are currently three vaccines available that provide protection against a number of types of HPV—Cervarix®, Gardasil®, and Gardasil 9®.
+Vaccines are available that provide protection against a number of types of HPV.
 These vaccines are currently recommended for both males and females, aged between 11 and 12 years old, to provide protection against a number of diseases caused by HPV, including cervical cancer.
 All three approved vaccines target HPV-16.
+All HPV vaccines are currently preventative, and are not effective in treating the infection once cancer has been established.

 Please note: There are no HPV vaccines currently approved for the prevention of HPV-related head and neck cancers.
 Additionally, vaccination recommendations vary according to country.
 Please contact your local physician for more information.